neuefische/ds-cloud-computing/Cloud_EC2.md

 ```

 The `<user_name>` is ubuntu and the `<hostname>` the **Public IPv4 address** or **Public IPv4 DNS** from the EC2 page (see above).
+[Here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/managing-users.html#:~:text=The%20default%20user%20name%20for,is%20centos%20or%20ec2%2Duser%20.) you can find a list of default `<user_name>` for the different Linux instances (for other OS check on the respective guides).

 You shoud get something similar to:

 ![Screenshot 2024-05-24 at 12.09.36.png](Snapshots/Screenshot_2024-05-24_at_12.09.36.png)